cmoussa1/cs236-project/README.md

 the volume of data sent.
 It's important to note that it does the same things as the `Reducer` class, but operates within the output of each mapper.

+The `map()` portion of MapReduceHadoop is responsible for processing the two input files containing hotel reservation data.
+Each line of each input file is passed in for processing [1].

 We create our key in the `map()` function according to the arrival month and year because we want to associate revenue to a specific month and year.